A town blessed with abundant nature, rich in history and tradition

 Toyotomi Hideyoshi developed the town as his administrative capital

-The Nagahama Hikiyama Festival parade is recognized by UNESCO
+The Nagahama Hikiyama Festival is UNESCO Intangible Cultural Heritage

 Nagahama through the ages

-Prominent warlord and politician Toyotomi Hideyoshi built Nagahama Castle in 1575.
+Prominent warlord and politician Toyotomi Hideyoshi built Nagahama Castle around 1577.
 His castle was destroyed in 1615 and some parts of it were used to construct Hikone Castle.
-The current building is a 1980s reproduction located in the center of Ho Park.
+The current Nagahama Castle was rebuilt and opened as the Nagahama Castle History Museum in 1983, thanks to donations from citizens.

-Inside the castle is a museum about the history of Nagahama going all the way back to the Jomon period (c.
+The museum has exhibitions about the history of Nagahama going all the way back to the Jomon period (c.
 8000 B.C.-300 B.C.), the oldest known civilization in Japan.
-From here, take a stroll to the well-preserved Kurokabe (“black walls”) area and visit artisanal glassmakers.
-Also in Kurokabe is the informative and surprisingly fun Yanmar Museum of heavy machinery.
+From here, take a stroll around Kurokabe Square and visit artisanal glassmakers.
+Head south from Kurokabe Square to visit the Yanmar Museum, a facility where children can learn and have fun.

-Another artifact of note is the old Nagahama Station, built in 1882.
-It's the oldest preserved railroad station in Japan and great for a visit, but there are no trains!
+Another spot of note is the former Nagahama Station building, built in 1882.
+It's the oldest preserved railroad station building in Japan and great for a visit.
 The current Nagahama Station is in a different location.

-April's Nagahama Hikiyama Festival has drawn crowds for hundreds of years.
-Young boys perform Kabuki on huge “hikiyama” floats pulled through the city.
-The rest of the year, the floats are on display in the Hikiyama Hakubutsukan museum.
+The Nagahama Hikiyama Festival has drawn crowds for hundreds of years.
+Young boys and adults perform Kabuki on beautiful “hikiyama” floats, which have been described as "moving museums." pulled through the city.
+The floats are on display in the Hikiyama Hakubutsukan museum year round.

-If you need a quiet moment, take a ferry from Nagahama Port to Chichibu Island, with its ancient Buddhist and Shinto shrines.
+If you need a quiet moment, take a ferry from Nagahama Port to Chikubu Island, home to Hogonji Temple and Tsukubusuma Shrine.

-You can also stop by the thousand-year-old Nagahama Hachimangu Shrine to pay your respects to the town's guardian deity.
+There is also Nagahama Hachimangu Shrine , which enshrines a local deity.
+It has a history of over 1,000 years, and was patroned by Hideyoshi.
 The temple is known as the starting point for the Nagahama Hikiyama Festival and is famous for its hydrangeas that bloom in June.